wjr83/Interactive-Lab-Hub/Lab 1/README.md

 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene that you want to record.

-\*\***Include your first attempts at recording the set-up video here.**\*\* For these videos, I was trying to be mindful of different types of users.
-I added an audio component so that colorblind people are accommodated for.
+\*\***Include your first attempts at recording the set-up video here.**\*\* For these videos, we were trying to be mindful of different types of users.
+We added an audio component so color-blind users are taken into account.

 > 1st Attempt: Buying a Box of Pringles (chips)
 > - Video Link: https://drive.google.com/file/d/1VyPzp77fNWMvaAuqg0AmY-9RjiWOFls5/view?usp=sharing